Round 11 of Get Started Vouchers opens on Wednesday 24 January 2018.

 We strongly encourage any friends or family interested from age 5 to 17 to sign up and play.
 Later in the year girls rugby will also start for age groups of under 12, 14, 16, and 18's.

-Expressions of interest are being sought for University of the Sunshine Coast Rugby Club Senior Coaches for the 2017 season for both A Grade and Reserve Grade teams.
+Expressions of interest are being sought for University of the Sunshine Coast Rugby Club Senior Coaches for the 2018 season for both A Grade, Reserve and Colts (U19) Grade teams.
 Based at the rapidly expanding USC Sunshine Coast campus, the Barbarians are an integral part of the University’s focus on high level sporting development.

 The following criteria have been determined as key indicators in selecting the successful candidates: